astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 space and time coordinates.
-Pick an origin in space and time, and then clock readings mark locations along a time axis, and ruler readings mark locations along spacial axes, which usually are the standard cartesian x, y, and z.
+Pick an origin in space and time, and then clock readings mark locations along a time axis, and ruler readings mark locations along spacial axes, which usually are the standard cartesian $x$, $y$, and $z$.
 Four numbers can therefore define a moment location in space at a moment in time, relative to the chosen origin.

-The difference between two ruler readings along an axis is called a displacement (if the two points in question are not along the same axis, we must use the Pythagorean Theorem to find the amount of displacement along the diagonal, or we can express the total displacement as a vector with a displaceent along each axis).
-The difference between two clock readings is called a time interval or a duration.
+Once we have multiple sets of four numbers, we can define displacements and durations.
 If you consider smaller and smaller durations and displacements, the region described by these numbers will shrink to be a mathematical point in space and an instantaneous moment in time.
 This is sometimes represented as a finger snap or a lightning flash, although in reality neither of those actions are infinitesimal in extent.
 An infinitesimal chunk of space and time is called an "event".
 The total collection of all events is considered to be "reality".

 If reality is the collection of all events that happen throughout space and time, the question that concerns us in this course on